Dealership AI

 Group stack: Speed-to-lead with AI scoring across all rooftops (consistent grading, consistent response times, comparable data).
 Call tracking for campaign attribution at the group marketing level.
 A texting platform deployed selectively based on customer demographics.

 The key requirement for groups is cross-store reporting.
 Can you compare response times, call grades, and appointment-ask rates across all locations in one view?
 Most tools built for single stores struggle here.
+This is where a platform built for multi-rooftop operators earns its place: Ringlead Automotive puts every store’s response time, call grade, and appointment-ask rate in one dashboard, so a group VP can see which rooftop is fast and which one is leaking before the month closes.

 Try the Live Demo